dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2393: Cultural organizations benefit local economies.
+### T2393: They create jobs, attract tourists, and bolster the local economy.

 |Support|
 |---|